erik-adelbert/aoc/2021/README.md

 `Pedantic Note`:
 I believe the problem mistakenly states BITS [packet](https://en.wikipedia.org/wiki/Network_packet) instead of `datagram`.

-* * *
+## Day 17

+Sadly this day log has been lost

 ## Day 18

 The problem deal with a peculiar kind of [binary trees](https://en.wikipedia.org/wiki/Binary_tree#Internal_nodes) which have a pair of operations defined on them: the snailfish numbers.
 In these trees, *leaves* contain an integer and are linked between them and to the root by *internal nodes*.
 An internal node contains *solely* a pair of links.
 This data structure is known to operate a *classification* like in [`k-d trees`](https://en.wikipedia.org/wiki/K-d_tree) or [B-trees](https://en.wikipedia.org/wiki/B-tree).

-I inject enough spaces in the input line until I can get every bracket and number the first time I tokenise it. `newPair()` is a variadic function.
+I pump spaces into the input line until I can get every bracket and number the first time I tokenise it. `newPair()` is a variadic function.

 The `explode()` operation uses the [flatten](https://www.geeksforgeeks.org/flatten-a-binary-tree-into-linked-list/) form of the tree to update *neighboring* leaves.